Featured image of Best Large 3D Printers 2026: Our Top Picks in 3 Categories Source: All3DP

 Understand the costs

 A 3D printer for the home is rarely ever a one-and-done investment.
-Besides the continual purchase of materials, maintenance costs on perishable printer parts can stack up – think nozzles on an FDM printer or FEP film on an MSLA machine.
+Besides the continual purchase of materials, maintenance costs on perishable printer parts can stack up – think nozzles on an FDM printer or FEP film on an resin machine.
 Of course, parts can wear down or break, too, meaning sourcing replacement parts is a sensible consideration if you plan to print long-term.
 Printers with roots in the RepRap movement and open-source designs will be easiest to source parts for, with off-the-shelf components part and parcel of the design ethos behind them.
 Enclosed-design printers aimed at beginners may offer the gentlest introduction to printing, but your options to source spare parts will often be limited to the manufacturer.
 That’s if you can even get to and diagnose the problem.

 Know why you want to 3D print

-The thrill of a new hobby will only sustain you so far.
 Being the desktopification of an otherwise complicated manufacturing process, expect to encounter, sooner or later, problems with a home 3D printer – even the occasional show-stopping issue.
 Having an end goal in mind for your printing gives you purpose and a reason to learn the solutions to the problems.
-Printing simply because it looks cool will result in a small mountain of useless doodads and, eventually, disinterest at the hands of cost, frustration, and the buildup of useless plastic trash.
+Printing simply because it looks cool will result in a small mountain of useless doodads and, eventually, disinterest at the hands of cost, frustration, and the build up of useless plastic trash.

 When you do know, pick a printer that will make it easier